Record crowds expected to take to the air and hit the roads for Thanksgiving

 “Mother Nature, of course, is the X factor in all of this,” he said.

-The good news for travelers by plane and car alike: Prices are coming down.
+The good news for travelers by plane and car alike is that prices are coming down.

 Airfares are averaging $268 per ticket, down 14% from a year ago, according to the travel site Hopper.